abhijit-s/obsidian-vault-abhi.foxtel.io/Work/History v2/Design/Technical Design/Overview.md

 	- ConditionExpression, ProjectionExpression, UpdateExpression & FilterExpression length - up to 4KB
 	-  `DescribeLimits` API operation should be called no more than once a minute.

-#### Transport
+### Transport
 **Message broker**: Kafka
 - Topics will be partitioned using the viewing profile ID (Datalake producer's responsibility)
 - Dedicated dead-letter retry topic to accomodate any workflows resulting in failure.
 - Number of topic partitions TBD based on current and projected capacity (can go with current configuration - `64`)

-#### Services & APIs
+### Services & APIs

-Will be split into 3 services:
+#### Write Path
-- **History Recorder** (write-path):
+- **History Recorder**:
-	- Listens to kafka topic(s) and indexes the resume points, after applying business logic.
+	- Listens to Kafka topic(s) and indexes the resume points, after applying business logic.
-	- Needs to perform quick writes and therefore can use DDB conditional writes for this purpose
+	- Needs to perform quick writes and therefore can potentially use DDB conditional writes for this purpose
-	- needs to implement retry mechanisms such that events are not lost.
+	- Needs to implement retry mechanisms such that events are not lost.

-	- retries can be
+#### READ PATH
+ - **History API**:
+	 - Provides basic APIs necessary to fetch history items from the repository
+	 - Hides the complexity of navigating through the DB

 - **Viewing API** (read-path):
 	- Provides APIs necessary to lookup and/or retrieve viewing-history for profiles.
 	- Does so by possibly performing additional lookups/co-ordination with other APIs, such as Content-API.
- - **History API** (read-path):
-	 - Provides APIs necessary to fetch history

 ##### Framework:
 Spring WebFlux on Kubernetes (Java v17 `rir:Question`)